 - The patient may like to be accompanied by a spouse or someone close to them.
 Patients consider the news to have been broken more sensitively when it is suggested that someone accompany them, as it provides a warning that a serious discussion is planned.

 - Use language that the patient will understand and give plenty of opportunity to interrupt if they want something elucidated.
 The level of comprehension will depend upon the education of the patient but avoid jargon, technical terms and abbreviations.
 It is a common complaint from patients that medical staff spoke to them in language that they did not understand.
-Give pauses and check understanding.

-- How much detail does the patient want to know.
+- Consider how much detail the patient may want to know.
 Read the subtle signs.
 If in doubt, ask outright.
-Take level of education?
+Take level of education into account.
 One meta-analysis found that women, young patients and more highly educated patients wanted to receive as much information as possible.
 In comparison with Westerners, when receiving bad news, Asian patients were shown to prefer that relatives be present.
 They were also shown to prefer to discuss their life expectancy less than Westerners.

 - As a GP you may not be able to give exact figures for survival rates but the patient may return to you after a specialist appointment asking about them.
-Make sure that they understand the nature of risk and what these figures mean.
-What is 5 year survival?
+Make sure that they understand the nature of risk and probability and what these figures mean.
 There is a tendency to interpret any survival rate above 50% as a certain cure and any below 50% as certain death.
 A 95% cure rate still means that 1 person in 20 will die of the disease.
 An 80% mortality means that 1 person in 5 will survive.
-Look at the figures from both directions.
-You are talking risk.
-You do not have certainty about the outcome.
+There is no certainty about the outcome.

 Concluding the consultation